-London’s leafy rural village of Highgate houses the worst-kept gastropub secret, which is the Red Lion and Sun.
+London’s leafy rural village of Highgate houses one of the capital’s worst-kept gastropub secrets, the Red Lion & Sun.

-The Red Lion and Sun been the site of a pub since the sicteenth Century and has earnt a reputation as the neighbourhood ‘go to’ for great food.
-The pub is a melting pot of local’s who can’t be bothered to cook, alongside those looking to have a blow-out on oysters and wine from their extensive list.
+The Red Lion and Sun has been the site of a pub since the 16th century and has earned a reputation as the neighbourhood’s mane attraction for great food.

-The pub has dubbed its menu as “rustic modern British pub food” with all meats supplied by Highgate Butchers with all other produce carefully sourced from respected producers, locally wherever possible.
+The pub has dubbed its menu as “rustic modern British pub food”, with meats supplied by Highgate Butchers and all other produce carefully sourced from respected producers – locally wherever possible.

-The pub even offers takeaway fish and chips every day from noon until 10pm, meaning the locals always have somewhere to grab some great grub no matter what time of day.
+Takeaway fish and chips is also offered every day from 12noon until 10pm, offering locals an ever-present source of great grub, no matter what time of day.

-The daily changing menu relies heavily on a team of chefs that work with the freshest ingredients to produce a wide range of staples.
+The Red Lion and Sun’s daily changing menu relies heavily on a team of chefs who work with the freshest ingredients to produce a wide range of staples.

-An all-season pub, you’ll either be looking to secure a place near the wood burner inside or a comfy spot to relax in the garden with some seafood and explore what is widely recognised as one of London’s best wine lists.
+A pub for all seasons, you can either nestle yourself away near the wood burner inside or find a comfy spot to relax in the garden with some seafood and peruse what is widely recognised as one of London’s best wine lists.

-The pub’s interior is refreshing, some would say a New England boathouse feel with white walls and light wood furniture.
+The pub’s interior is geared towards a refreshing, some would say New England boathouse, feel with white walls and light wood furniture.

 On a Sunday, you’d be forgiven for thinking the whole of north London descends on the pub.
 Offering four types of roast dinner, spare tables at the Red Lion and Sun on its busiest day of the week are an endangered species.